aws-samples/aws-serverless-workshops/WebApplication/README.md

 Lastly, we need to find out which resource we want this policy to apply to.
 Here, we will need to specify the Arn of the DynamoDB table resource.
 To achieve this, we should tell Serverless (Cloudformation) to retrieve the Arn of the particular table.

 To achieve that, you need to know the mechanism for retrieving resource attributes.
-Take a look in <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a> in unsure and that should give you <b>FUNCTION_NAME</b>.
+Take a look in <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html">here</a> if unsure and that should give you <b>FUNCTION_NAME</b>.

 Can you figure out the appropriate value for <b>TABLE_RESOURCE_NAME</b>?
 A hint would be looking at the <b>Resources:</b> in your existing serverless.yml file.